Go back

 Low oxygen saturations (hypoxia) and laryngospasm

-The beauty and benefit of ketamine is that it is rarely associated with any respiratory depression or issues.
-This is unlike opioids such as morphine or benzodiazepines such as Xanax which can be associated with lowering of breathing rate, shallow breathing, and significant drops in oxygen levels.
-We continuously monitor your oxygen saturation, and we have an oxygen tank and mask at hand in case you need supplemental oxygen.
-We do not expect this to happen often, but we are ready if it does.
-Hypoxia may be more common in patients with underlying pulmonary issues, sleep apnea, smokers, or those who are morbidly obese.
+One of the key advantages of ketamine is that it is rarely associated with respiratory depression or breathing issues.
+This stands in contrast to opioids like morphine or benzodiazepines like Xanax, which can cause slowed or shallow breathing and significant drops in oxygen levels.
+We monitor your oxygen saturation and keep an oxygen tank and mask readily available in case supplemental oxygen is needed.
+Hypoxia may be more likely in individuals with underlying pulmonary conditions, sleep apnea, a history of smoking, or those who are morbidly obese.

 Rare long-term effects of ketamine use